micosmin/expenseApp/README.md

 end
 ```

-Step:
+Step 1: Pass the test with the simplest implementation possibile

-create an app method inside the describe block
+- Create an app method inside the describe block.
+This is needed by Rack::Test

-This changes the error to

-NameError: uninitialized constant ExpenseTracker::API
+- This changes the error to: NameError: uninitialized constant ExpenseTracker::API
+- For this we need to create the ExpenseTracker module with an API class
+  - we do this in a separate file called api nested in an app folder

+Step 2: Checking response to http post request

+- Rack::test - has a last_response method for checking HTTP responses: expect(last_response.status).to eq(200)
+- This will return an error at the moment as we have not added any routes to our application
+  - for this we add a post route for '/expense' path to the API class in Expense tracker.

+I am still keeping this to the level of the simplest code needed to pass the tests